TheresaLui/SelfHelpContent_v2/articles/microsoft.datalakeanalytics/datalakeanalytics-jobsfailed.md

 # U-SQL jobs failing

-U-SQL jobs can fail for a number of reasons.
+U-SQLjobs can fail for a number of reasons.
 Common reasons include:

 * Transient outages of the services such as DNS, Networking, ADLS that ADLA depends on
 * Changes to the ACLs of the ADLS files consumed in the job